TylerStrach/bar-chart-animation/README.md

 # BarChartAnimation
 Produces a animated bar chart to display large amounts of data into a presentable format.

-Please note that may not work on varring IDEs, but should work on terminal
+Please note that may not work on varrying IDEs